 Make sure they’re comfortable with how it works before they start using it (this is particularly important for client-facing team members).

-Let them know that any problems they have can be directed to our friendly support staff at email@example.com and 416-499-2227.
+Let them know that any problems or any questions on how they can use VR in business, they have can be directed to our friendly support staff at email@example.com and 416-499-2227.
 Of course, there’s always our trusty Knowledge Base if you’re looking for some quick self-help.